teleivo/cs143/README.md

 ## Assignment Numbers

 The assignment numbers are offset by 1.
 Even though the assignment number might be 4 on the website and or PDF, the directory will be named "PA5J".

-## TODO

-* try fresh checkout of the project and follow instructions to see if they work
-* make repo public
+I have no clue why that is.

 ## Limitations and improvements